nachogutierrez/docs/react/codelabs/create_project.md

 function App() {
     return (
         <Router>
-            {/* Notice the nav is outside the Switch component, we do this to have the nav be rendered regardless of the Route */}
+            {/* Notice the nav is outside the Switch component, we do this to have the nav be rendered regardless of the Route being displayed */}
             <nav>
                 <Link to='/home' style={{ padding: '4px' }}>Home</Link>
                 <Link to='/change' style={{ padding: '4px' }}>Change</Link>